 Murchison Falls is also sometime called Kabalega Falls.
 The falls was named after geologist Sir Roderick Murchison who visited the falls In the mid-1860s with Sir Samuel White Baker.
-It is a waterfall on the lower Victoria Nile River in northwestern Uganda located 32 km east of Lake Albert.
+It is a water falls on the lower Victoria Nile River in northwestern Uganda located 32 km east of Lake Albert.
 The falls is regarded as the most famous to foreign visitors in Uganda.
 The falls is 43 metre high and 7 meters wide.
-The falls have tumbled into the victoria nile around the rocks and have several bird species that live around it making it a generally good destination for both bird watchers and other water related sport activities.
+The water falls have tumbled into the victoria nile around the rocks and have several bird species that live around it making it a generally good destination for both bird watchers and other water related sport activities.

 The Karuma falls are located on the southern part of Murchison Fall National Park.
-The falls are at the border of Masindi, Amuru and Oyam Districts of Uganda.
+The water falls are at the border of Masindi, Amuru and Oyam Districts of Uganda.
 These sequences of rock formations from the Victoria Nile forma beautiful ripple of waters that create a white foam that is beguiling to observe.
 It is part of the Victoria Nile where the Masindi-Gulu road crosses the River Nile, connected by the Karuma bridge that was constructed in 1963.
-The falls is 110km northeast of Masindi Town and 70km south of Gulu Town.
-The falls are 311 km from Kampala City.
+The water falls is 110km northeast of Masindi Town and 70km south of Gulu Town.
+The water falls are 311 km from Kampala City.
 This is the site of the proposed Karuma Hydo Power Project.

 The Ssezibwa Falls are located in Mukono, vanilla growing district in Uganda.
-The falls is 35km east of Kampala City.
-The falls are on Ssezibwa River with a source in the wetlands between L Victoria and Lake Kyoga West of Buikwe District.
+The water falls is 35km east of Kampala City.
+The water falls are on Ssezibwa River with a source in the wetlands between L Victoria and Lake Kyoga West of Buikwe District.
 From Buikwe the river flows northwards through Mukono into Lake Kyoga in Kayunga District.
 The water flows down the steep ridged stones for a height of about 7 meters.
 The flow of the water down the steep ridged stones results in a magnificent sound of soothing water.
-The falls are most spiritual and cultures centres for the native who flock to site in hundreds for blessings in the form of wealth, love, children, business and fortunes.
+The water falls are most spiritual and cultures centres for the native who flock to site in hundreds for blessings in the form of wealth, love, children, business and fortunes.
 The site is also believed to have healing power.
 The blessing ceremonies are performed by a traditional healer around the site.

 It is in Rukungiri District on Kanyabaha River, Western Uganda.
 The falls are located about 65km from Kabale through Muhanga Trading Centre and 426km from Kampala City.
 The water falls drops 30-meter distance into a canyon.
 The falls provide Hydro- Electric Power to the Kisiizi Hospital.
 When travelling to the falls, you branch off at Muhanga Trading Centre on Kabale-Mbarara Highway.
 From here, you drive for 33km before reaching the falls.